 They’re made of a naturally occurring substance called hyaluronic acid.
-This is found in rooster combs (the flesh on top of their head).
+Hyaluronic acid is found in rooster combs (the flesh on top of their head).
 Hyaluronic acid helps cushion and lubricate your joints.

-Neither therapy provides immediate pain relief.
+These therapies don’t provide immediate pain relief.
 You’ll likely need a series of injections before your pain is reduced.

 It’s thought that formulations with higher molecular weight are closer to the molecular weight and elasticity of the natural lubricants in the joints of young people.

-Possible side effects of both drugs include:
+Possible side effects include:

 - pain, redness, and swelling at the injection site

 Repeat injections of Synvisc may cause a hypersensitivity reaction.
 This is a set of immune system responses to the product, including allergic responses.

 This reaction may be uncomfortable or painful.
 Hypersensitivity reactions may happen after an injection even if they haven’t happened with previous injections.

 OA knee pain becomes a real possibility with aging or injury.
 While treatments can’t reverse OA damage, they can decrease joint pain to make you more comfortable.

 Several treatments for OA exist.
 Your doctor will recommend a therapy for you based on your medical history and the severity of your OA and joint pain.